rindalafayyad17/260-Project/README.md

 ## Data Collection
 File: 260 proj data collection

 The cost of living data for this dashboard was collected using webscraping with the 'rvest' and 'httr' packages within R. This data was then cleaned utilizing the tidyverse, and subsequent dplyr funcitons, and will be utilized within the shiny app and other analysis.
-The data can be found as colcity_data.csv.
 The current markdown file will not attempt to create this dataset again since it requires assessing the server to pull the data for the cost of living.
 We do this to be polite, but leave the command in the file commented out.
+There are files which include "col" in the title for this data.
+However, either 'full_col_data.csv' and 'col_citydata.csv' are the files generally used in the analysis and shiny app sections.

 The wages data for this dashboard was collected from the Bureau of Labor Statistics (BLS) for 50 cities in the United States.
 The data are accessible online.
 This data were lightly cleaned and are found as wages_norepeats.csv.